 - Is it a solution or a toolkit?
 The right option should not require you to purchase additional products or pay for installation services, and it should not require custom development before users can start realizing the benefits.
-Instead it should provide: - Seamless integration with AD, with no services engagement required. - A large catalog of pre-built integrations to business and personal applications. - Integration with AD that addresses the three previously mentioned key requirements: two-way user and group synchronization, single sign-on, and provisioning and deprovisioning. - A portal that enables single sign-on for each user to access all of their SaaS applications. - Administrative tools that enable user, application, and AD integration management from one console, anywhere, anytime.
+Instead it should provide: - Seamless integration with AD, with no services engagement required. - A large catalog of pre-integrated business and personal applications. - Integration with AD that addresses the previously mentioned key three requirements: two-way user and group synchronization, single sign-on, and provisioning/ deprovisioning. - A portal that enables single sign-on for each user to access all of their SaaS applications. - Administrative tools that enable user, application, and AD integration management from one console, anywhere, anytime. - Do I need to purchase and maintain hardware?
+The right solution, like the SaaS applications themselves, should be 100 percent on-demand, highly available, and require no hardware. - Are the integrations maintained over time?
+A complete solution should also insulate your business from changes in the underlying SaaS applications and ensure that you can manage users and SSO over time.